-Due March 16 at noon.
+Due March 17 at noon.

 Unlike other components, this one will be due at noon.
 Then each project team will be assigned 2 other project teams.
-In class on March 16, we will spend half the time with project teams meeting and peer evaluating each other's projects.
+In class on March 17, we will spend half the time with project teams meeting and peer evaluating each other's projects.
 Teams will have an option to update their reports before evaluated by the instructor.
-Remote students will be able to discuss over Skype or other means if preferred.
-They can also schedule a time with the instructor on March 4, before or after the MIDTERM.
+Under rare cases, remote students will be able to discuss over Zoom or other means if preferred.